 6/13/2013-Divine Cherries!
 So much has happened since the last update!We have explored Grass Valley, Nevada City, Camptonville, Downieville and surrounding areas for cherry trees.
 These are trees that we have either found ourselves or people have contacted us about, and we found some winners!
 We are still trying to identify them for propagation but we are confident that some of them will be a part of the Felix Gillet Nursery.
 One of our favorite trees in Downieville was not ripe last time we checked but Amigo and Jen will be taking a trip this weekend to find out if they are ready.
 They are small to medium size, almost black, sweet and embody a unique flavor.
 There will be some of these trees for sale this winter.
 We did find many that were small, tart and bitter that will not make it into the collection.
 Also, since we had such a warm spring there has been a bumper crop of cherries on our farm and surrounding areas.
 They seem to be about one month early, along with the robins and blue jays.
 They obviously don’t use the gregorian calendar.

-Taking care of an organic nursery is a lot of work!
+Taking care of a nursery is a lot of work!
 We are weeding, feeding, mulching, cutting suckers, painting the trunks and organizing data.
 It is a fun and rewarding experience and our knowledge and appreciating deepens everyday.
 Life is so incredibly beautiful and this divine opportunity to be alive and aware should never go to waste.
 Reaching to understand the subtlety of our being and our relationships with ourselves, friends, plants, trees and our entire environment brings an appreciation that taps down so deep into our consciousness that it seems a thousand universes are created, fed and die with each breath.
 So Precious.
 All the myriad of conditions that have been created for the existence of a single cherry seem almost absurd and beyond possibility.
 But here it is.
 And here you are.
 And here you are devouring it, tasting it, absorbing it and perpetuating the innumerable cycles that coalesce at this one point of existence.
 And you get to experience it.
 Thank you great spirit.

 We have sold all but a few trees in our nursery!
 (We still have Bartlet Pears!)The Felix Gillet Project has been a huge success.
 While meeting some of the most wonderful and interesting people who have been interested in our project, we have made new friends, found many more old trees to investigate and have a more clear vision of where the project needs to go.
 We will not be able to do it without the help of all of you.
 Thank you so much for all of the feedback and interest that the community has shown.
 It helps improve and expand this project to it’s full potential.